petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/creating-claritys-commerce-content.md

 1. Enter `Clarity Category Cards` as the template name.

-1. From the downloaded course bundle, navigate to the `[repository-folder]/exercises/lesson-14/` folder and open the `commerce-category-navigation-cards.ftl` file on your machine.
+1. From the training workspace, go to the `[repository-folder]/exercises/lesson-14/` folder and open the `commerce-category-navigation-cards.ftl` file.

 1. Copy and paste the contents of this file into the editor.